Klingri/Vortex.Plus/README.md

 # Introduction
 **VortexPro** (formerly Vortex+) is a high-performance, general-purpose browser extension engineered to enhance the visual and functional experience of the **Vortex** platform.
 Evolved from a simple dark mode project, it has matured into a comprehensive, community-driven toolkit.
 - Visit our [website.](https://klingri.github.io/VortexPro/)
-- Vortex2plus2 (or Vortex2+2) is NOT a fork of VortexPro.
+- Vortex2plus2 (or Vortex2+2) is a fork of VortexPro.
 Please note that the two are not compatible, but you can find the Vortex2plus2 project here. [here.](https://github.com/inuk84/Vortex2plus2)
-- The owner of Vortex2plus2 is known for being very nice and good and beautiful
+- The owner of Vortex2plus2 is known for being a manipulator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Discord](https://img.shields.io/badge/Discord-Join%20Us-7289DA?style=flat&logo=discord)](https://discord.gg/kedeZpj8eN)